dancer1325/rxjs/apps/rxjs.dev/content/guide/observable.md

 });
 ```

-Just like `observable.subscribe` resembles `new Observable(function subscribe() {...})`, the `unsubscribe` we return from `subscribe` is conceptually equal to `subscription.unsubscribe`.
-In fact, if we remove the ReactiveX types surrounding these concepts, we're left with rather straightforward JavaScript.
+Just like `observable.subscribe` resembles `new Observable(function subscribe() {...})`, the `unsubscribe` we return from `subscribe` is conceptually equal to `subscription.unsubscribe`
+* In fact, if we remove the ReactiveX types surrounding these concepts, we're left with rather straightforward JavaScript.

 ```ts
 function subscribe(subscriber) {